SuadeLabs/fire/documentation/properties/type.md

 *NEEDS Definition*

 ### security
-This identifies that the piece of collateral used is a security, as mapped via the security schema
+This identifies that the piece of collateral used is a security, as mapped via the security schema and linked to the collateral schema using the collateral's `security_id` property.

 ### other
 *NEEDS Definition*